ricber/Siid/README.md

 ## Description

 This is the software that makes Siid alive.
-Siis is a plant-like robot that goes around to make friends (or enemies sometimes) expressing its emotions.
+Siid is a plant-like robot that goes around to make friends (or enemies sometimes) expressing its emotions.

 It has been devised as a state machine.
 So, in every moment, the robot is in a particular state and goes in the next one based on the inputs from the sensors.
-When a transition is fired some actions and animations are perfomed based on the state  where it is.
+When a transition is fired some actions and animations are perfomed depending on the current state.

 The repository is organized in this way:
 - [source code](source/Siid) contains files divided by sensors and functions.
 The main code is in the Siid file